 During the Great Crusade, Horus and Sanguinius were closer than any other Primarch.
 Anyone familiar with 40K's backstory is well aware of how that turns out.

-Fulgrim and Ferrus Manus are said to be two of the closest Primarchs - They use weapons they forged for each other, and they both seek perfection, in their own way.
+Fulgrim and Ferrus Manus are said to be two of the closest Primarchs - They forged each other's weapons and both sought perfection in their own way.
 When Ferrus refuses to turn traitor when Fulgrim reveals his treachery, it turns into a fight.
 When the Heresy begins, Ferrus becomes the first Primarch killed, and Fulgrim is holding the sword that did it.

 The Federation: The Interex come off as this compared to the Imperium, which is already showing signs of being The Empire.
 They're a highly technologically advanced society similar to the Tau who cherish peace and are willing to extend the hand of friendship to aliens; not only is their society literally built on a centuries old alliance with a once-dying alien race called the Kinebrach, they defeated the disturbingly Tyranid-like Megarachnids and chose to simply strip them of space-faring capabilities and imprison them on an otherwise uninhabited world around which they posted warning beacons, as opposed to simply massacring them.
 One Interex character, when questioned about this, proclaims that they had no right to annihilate another species just because it was different.
 Furthermore, they are well aware of the dangers of Chaos and regard it rationally and openly as a threat that must be opposed by all sentient beings.
 In fact, they are hesitant to embrace the Imperium because they see its brutal, war-like ways and fear it is already tainted by Chaos.
 Naturally, they are plunged into war with the Imperium and utterly destroyed by it.

-First Name Basis - The Astartes were actually friendly in Pre-Heresy times.
-Well, some of them were, anyway.
+First Name Basis: The Astartes were friendly in Pre-Heresy times; some of them were, anyway.